Future Tense Conjugation in Spanish: Complete Guide

 Last updated: April 29, 2026

-So you want to talk about what you're going to do tomorrow, next week, or five years from now in Spanish?
+So you want to learn Spanish future tense to talk about what you're going to do tomorrow, next week, or five years from now?
 Good news: the future tense is actually one of the easier verb conjugations to learn.
-Here's the thing, unlike past tenses that can get pretty messy with all their irregular forms, the Spanish future tense follows a pattern that works for almost every verb you'll encounter.
+Unlike past tenses that can get pretty messy with all their irregular forms, the Spanish future tense follows a pattern that works for almost every verb you'll encounter.
+I'm going to walk you through everything you need to know about conjugating the future tense in Spanish.
+We'll cover the regular patterns, the handful of irregular verbs you need to memorize, and when you'd use this tense versus other ways of talking about the future.

-Understanding the Spanish Future Tense
+Understanding the Spanish future tense

 The future tense in Spanish, called futuro simple (simple future), tells you what will happen or what someone will do.
-Pretty straightforward, right?

 What makes this tense super learner-friendly is that you don't change the verb stem for regular verbs.
 You take the full infinitive form of any verb (hablar, comer, vivir) and just stick the ending on.
 Compare that to the present tense where you're chopping off those -ar, -er, and -ir endings and replacing them with different forms for each subject.
 The future tense keeps the whole infinitive intact.

 This means whether you're working with -ar verbs, -er verbs, or -ir verbs, you use the exact same set of endings.
 That's one set of endings to memorize instead of three.
-Pretty cool!

 Future Tense Endings: